jdrouet/jdrouet.github.io/content/posts/202503231000-search-engine-part-3.md

 }
 ```

-But this is a single shard representation, we might have several an need to have a representation as well.
+But this is a single shard representation, we might have several and need to have a representation for all of them.

 ```rust
 struct Manager {